danlentz/clj-uuid/README.md

-To a large extent, the design of the API and algorithmic implementation is inspired by the Common-Lisp library [_UNICLY_](http://github.com/mon-key/unicly) which is a painstakingly optimized, encyclopaedic implementation of RFC-4122 that the author, has spent years refining.
-To my knowledge there is no more performant, capable, and precise implementation of the RFC-4122 specification available anywhere, on any platform.
+To a large extent, the design of the API and algorithmic implementation is inspired by the Common-Lisp library [_UNICLY_](http://github.com/mon-key/unicly) which is a painstakingly optimized, encyclopaedic implementation of RFC-4122 the author of which has devoted years to researching, refining, and improving.
+To my knowledge there is no more performant, capable, and precise implementation of the RFC-4122 specification available anywhere, in any language, on any platform.

 That having been said, Common-Lisp, as a platform for implementing a facility of this nature, differs significantly from that of the JVM and has an extremely extensive collection of functionality, representations, and optimization techniques as part of its built-in standard library that are specifically geared for projects of this nature.
 Java, and by extension, Clojure, on the other hand, are extremely limited in